Tuesday, February 25, 2025

 Every Knee Shall Bow

 This is a podcast about how to evangelize, which always brings up memories of Hyde Park.
 No thank you.
 Then my daughter Rose, who listens to such things to help with RCIA conversations, recommended it.
 And she was right!
 The hosts have good chemistry and are fun to listen to.
 They understand the things that make most of us cringe away from evangelizing and have a lot of helpful tips — some of which I've actually used.
-Also, it is inspiring about how to live our faith to the fullest — which counts extra during Lent!
+Their current series is about suffering and has been really insightful.
 Definitely give this one a try. (website link)

-From Ascension Press and Father Mike Schmitz, who took us through the Bible in a year — also comes The Catechism in a Year.
+From Ascension Press and Father Mark-Mary Ames comes The Rosary in a Year.

 Word on Fire — show